actris/data-management-plan/DMP/initial-DMP.md

 ### 2.4.
 ACTRIS trace gases remote sensing data centre unit (GRES)

+The GRES data center unit provides data curation service for reactive trace gases remote sensing data, added values products, standardized process for data submission and QC.
+Trace gases remote sensing data are necessary to monitor the evolution of atmospheric composition in relation to air quality, climate change and ozone depletion issues.

 #### Description of the ACTRIS-GRES unit
 Trace gases remote sensing data produced are organized within one unique database and are issued from measurements using three types of instruments located at different observatory stations.
 The three types of instruments are: